Skip to content

 Countdown timer by Kerem Suer.

-A few other notes on color Color is the most complicated area of visual design.
-And while a lot of stuff on color is obtuse and not practical for finishing the design in front of you, I’ve seen some really good stuff out there.
+Color is the most complicated area of visual design.
+And while a lot of stuff on color is obtuse and not practical for finishing the design in front of you, here’s a small toolbox of resources:

 • Color in UI Design: A (Practical) Framework.
 If you liked this section, but want to hear more about color (as opposed to just black and white), this is your article.
 And guess who wrote it!